Study With Us

 Participants will:

-Participants should plan to spend at least sixteen hours a week focused on the programme itself.
-This will be a mix of discussions, pair work, self-study, attending events, and connecting and collaborating with other participants, fellows, members, organisers, and the growing communities working on political technology.
-Activities are designed to fit around a job, particularly if remote or flexible.
+The programme is designed to fit around a job, particularly if remote or flexible.
+Participants should expect to spend at least sixteen hours a week on a mix of group discussion, prototyping, reading, attending events, and connecting and collaborating with other participants, fellows, members, organisers, and the growing communities working on political technology.

-Activities are re-designed each year to reflect the dynamic nature of the field and the needs of the particular cohort, but broadly the first half of the year (October - March) is focused on group exercises and getting an overview of the field, and the second half (April - August) on developing your individual projects.
+Specific activities organised by the faculty are re-designed each year to reflect the dynamic nature of the field and the needs of the particular cohort, but broadly the first half of the year (October - March) is focused on group exercises and getting an understanding of the existing landscape, and the second half (April - August) on developing your capstone project, an original contribution to the field of political technology.
 Upon successful completion of the programme, you will be invited to join the Newspeak House fellowship, the start of a lifelong relationship with the institution and its networks.

 “A unique opportunity to connect with communities and ideas from across domains of politics, technology and social science”

-Technology Lead for Digital Equity at The Wellcome Trust
+Technology Lead, Data for Science & Health, The Wellcome Trust

 Fellow of Newspeak House